Second Battle of the Alps: Little Saint Bernard

 The French first attacked the Fort de la Redoute Ruinée defending the Little Saint Bernard pass on 21 December 1944.
 Between 23 and 31 March they attacked the forts defending the pass a second time, but strong resistance and bad weather resulted in failure.

 In early April 1945 the 4th Alpini Regiment of the Littorio Division and the Germans of the 100th Gebirgsjäger Regiment held a front running from Rhêmes to La Forclaz.
 On the 10 April, the French began a series of attacks in the direction of the Little Saint Bernard.
 Between 23 and 25 April, the Italians and Germans abandoned their positions on the Aosta front.
 By the 25 April the French were preparing to cross into Italian territory.

-With serious fighting around the Fort de la Redoute Ruinée, on the morning of the 29 April, the Alpini commander, Lt-Col Armando De Felice, ordered all his positions on French soil abandoned.
+With serious fighting around the Fort de la Redoute Ruinée, on the morning of the 29 April, the Alpini commander, Lt-Col Armando De Felice, ordered the evacuation of all his positions on French soil.
 That day the French occupied the fort.
 It was, along with the Roc de Belleface, also occupied that day, the last pieces of French soil under Italian occupation.

-Roya Valley / occupation of Tende and La Brigue

-On 28 April 1945, a mission of the French intelligence service DGER, called **Mission Bananier**, entered Tende and La Brigue to coordinate with local inhabitants and encourage favoring French nationality.
-The mission was led by Lieutenant-Colonel Vésine de la Rüe and Commandant Sarocchi, and aimed to mobilize local support for annexation.
-A plebiscite was held 29 April: in Tende the vote was 893 “Yes” and 37 abstentions; in La Brigue 976 “Yes” and 49 abstentions.

-Withdrawal and limits of French occupation

-France maintained occupation over Tende, La Brigue and parts of the Roya valley into July 1945.
-The occupation, including border control measures between Bordighera and Vallecrosia, was seen by Allied powers as overreaching France’s postwar rights.